omarcas11/applied_Data_Science/README.md

 # applied_Data_Science
-coursera_course
 ## Desciption document
-It document will be use as a guide
+It document will be use as a guide of the coursera course